ak8057/gen_ai_temporal_report_query/README.md

 1. **Before**: Manually sorting through rows, creating pivot tables, struggling with complex formulas
 2. **After**: "Hey, what were our best-selling products last month?" → Get instant insights with charts and explanations

-## Contributing

-Found a bug?
-Have an idea?
-Contributions are welcome.
-This project grows better with community input.

 ## Database Configuration